flowcore-io/luttaka-open/README.md

 1. Clone the repository (or fork it if you intend to contribute)
 2. npm install
 3. Start a PostgreSQL server.
-You can run ./scripts start-local-db.sh if you don’t have a server already.
+You can run `npm run docker:db`
-4. Copy the file .env.example as .env
+4. Copy the file `.env.example` as `.env` and fill in the missing information
 5. npm run dev

 # Run in a container

 1. Run npm run build-image to build the docker image from the Dockerfile
-2. Copy the file container.env.example as container.env
+2. Copy the file `.env.example` as `.container.env` and adjust the values to match the container environment
-3. Run npm run start-container to start the postgres and the flowcoreconference containers
+3. Run npm run `docker:app` to start the postgres and the app containers
 4. You can access the app by browsing to http://localhost:3000

 # License